Hanami: Canada

 In Toronto, Canada the Hanami is celebrated in the many parks in the city in late April, due to the city's cold climate.
 Around 50 Yoshino Sakura trees have been donated to the city as symbols of international friendship and good will by the descendants of Japanese immigrants.
+High Park, the home of the most extensive cherry tree collection in the city, closes its streets to auto traffic to better allow for sakura viewing during the week of peak bloom.

+Vancouver has over 40,000 cherry blossom trees of different varieties.
+Queen Elizabeth Park is a popular spot to view the cherry blossom trees.

 Europe

 Hanami is also celebrated in several European countries.
 For example, in Finland people gather to celebrate hanami in Helsinki at Roihuvuori.
 Local Japanese people and companies have donated 200 cherry trees which are all planted in Kirsikkapuisto.
 Those cherry trees usually bloom in mid-May.

 In Rome, in Italy, the hanami is celebrated, where are a lot of cherry trees were donated by Japan in 1959.

 In Stockholm there is an annual festivity in Kungsträdgården where a lot of people celebrate hanami.

+Paris has several stunning displays of cherry blossom trees in the Trocadero Garden, Jardin des Plantes, Parc de Sceaux, and many other spots.

 During the COVID-19 pandemic in England, the National Trust initiated the #BlossomWatch campaign, which was inspired by Japanese cherry blossom festivals.
 It encouraged people to share images of first flowers on their lockdown walks.